Our SISTERS

 Sister Lawrence Sickman

+Sr. Lawrence’s days continue to be lived by the motto that: “Life is a mystery to be lived and not a problem to be solved.”
+She has been working one day a week at Our Lady of the Holy Spirit Center, a retreat/conference center.
+This has provided a variety of duties.
 Time with family is always a treat and a blessing.
-The energy and zest for life in the younger generation is a reminder of aging!
-However, it is also an inspiration and reminder to appreciate and enjoy each day and each hour of that day.
-Entertaining and gardening have been a major part her life and is still something she treasures and enjoys.
+The energy and zest for life in the younger generation is a reminder of aging.
+Hospitality and gardening have been a major part in her life and is still something she treasures and enjoys.
 St. Angela’s call to hospitality continues to be an inspiration for her.

 Sister Nancy Vollman